Trustroots/trustroots/docs/Volunteering.md

 If you write a post about Trustroots on your blog, definitely [let us know](https://www.trustroots.org/contact) so that we can share it.

-If you're still not sure and just want to chat to some humans, introduce yourself in our [volunteer chat](Chat.md). <!-- on our [volunteer forum](https://meta.trustroots.org/). --> All are welcome and we'll be happy to help you get started.
+If you're still not sure and just want to chat to some humans, introduce yourself in our [volunteer chat](Chat.md).
+All are welcome and we'll be happy to help you get started.

 _Thanks for helping out, we really appreciate it!_ ❤️